odenix/mxpack/README.md

 ## Reasons to choose minipack

-* Clean API with [JSpecify](https://github.com/jspecify/jspecify    ) nullability annotations.
+* Clean API with [JSpecify](https://github.com/jspecify/jspecify) nullness annotations.
 * No use of Java reflection or unsafe APIs.
 * Small JAR size (less than 50 KB).
 * Ships as Java (JPMS) module.
 * No dependencies other than [JSpecify](https://central.sonatype.com/artifact/org.jspecify/jspecify), which can be excluded if necessary.
 * Compatible with [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/).
-* Designed with performance in mind.
+* Designed with efficiency in mind.

 ## Reasons not to choose minipack